Catch basins and manholes each use precast structures, but different job purposes require their service.

 - Catch Basins & Manholes are H-20 Loading

-- They ensure water-tight pipe-to-structure connections and quicken the installation time.
+- They ensure watertight pipe-to-structure connections and quicken pipes installation.
 (No need to wait for the hydraulic cement to dry before back-filling the structure)

 - Crafted with precast, high strength concrete

-- Various sizes available, to address design parameters
+- Various sizes available, to address job design parameters

 - A drop inlet catch basin is ready-for-installation.
-(While a typical catch basin is made to order, we stock blank pieces for which we use our advanced coring machine to core the required holes at the appropriate heights and elevations.
+(While a typical catch basin job is made to order, we stock blank pieces for which we use our advanced coring machine to core the required holes at the appropriate heights and elevations.)

 Catch Basin Component Sizes